ArduinoMinas/nativescript-ios-declarations/README.md

 This plugin contains type information about the native platforms as exposed by the NativeScript framework.

 Offically supported entry points:
- - `android.d.ts` - For android SDK and runtime types.
  - `ios.d.ts` - For iOS SDK and runtime types.

 Using the declarations may conflict with DOM typings,